 Approximately 99 percent of the natural gas used at the plant to produce helium was “waste” but not wasted: Lone Star distributed it to customers.

-The plant even had a basketball team in the Industrial League.
-Hard not to imagine helium plant team members on the court arguing with the referee with voices like Mickey Mouse.
+The helium plant even had a basketball team in the Industrial League.
+After a disputed call on the court, it’s hard not to imagine helium plant team members arguing with the referee with voices like Mickey Mouse.